 Shakes or Shake

 This is a kind of drink that you would take normally alongside a meal because of their sweet taste, or after your meal because this is considered to be a very good dessert.
 The base ingredient for shakes typically is dairy products, which could be ice cream or milk then if you want to increase flavors there are powders, syrups, or even ice cream too that can be mixed with it.
 Normally they are not used as a meal replacement, unlike smoothies.

 This is a kind of drink that has a thick consistency, a blended beverage, that is made from liquids, fruits, juices, and vegetables.
 Smoothies are considered to be a meal replacement by adding protein to it making it an instant meal that can sustain you for a few hours.

 Keto Shake as Meal Replacement Shake

-Here are some keto shake that can be a good meal replacement and how to make a smoothie from the get go:
+Keto meal replacement shake can be a good meal replacement.
+Below are some samples and how to make a smoothie from the get-go:

 - Starting with a fatty base.
 Use full-fat canned coconut milk as the base.

 - Add leafy greens.
 Looking and adding vegetables which are low in carbs and high in nutrients fits in well with your keto diet like broccoli, cucumber to name a few.